- PTSD in Teachers: Yes, It's Real! - August 19, 2018

 - Respectful Communication.
-Oftentimes, we don’t realize, as adults, how much our behaviors set off our students.
+Oftentimes, we don't realize, as adults, how much our behaviors set off our students.
 Look for and try to manage your own behaviors and keep all communication respectful, calm, and clear.
-Stay away from sarcasm and keep you volume down.
+Stay away from sarcasm and keep your volume down.

 - Make Expectations Clear.
 Make sure the student knows what behaviors you will and will not tolerate.
 When you have to intervene on a behavior, make sure the student knows that this does not change how much you value him or her.